Considers the cost and consequences of planned obsolescence and its negative effects.

-Kamila Pope is a lecturer and researcher of Environmental Law and Biolaw.
-She has had many book chapters, papers and articles published about Environmental Law, Sustainability, Planned Obsolescence and Waste Management, amongst others.
+Kamila Pope is an Environmental Law and Bio-law lecturer, researcher and lawyer.
+She has published a plethora of articles, chapters and papers covering Environmental Law, Sustainability, Planned Obsolescence and Waste Management.

 You will need to sign up or login as a registered academic to request inspection copies.